 Community feedback about how Regions serve to organize various OPTN functions is needed to help inform the project.
 You can read more and provide your feedback in the section below.
 Feedback will be used as informational in the development of the Request for Proposal (RFP) that will announce the project and solicit potential vendors.
 The selected vendor will review this input and develop additional strategies to collect input from the community about OPTN Regions.

-The third-party vendor will be chosen using extensive selection criteria, including but not limited to:
+EY was chosen using extensive selection criteria, including but not limited to:

 - Experience in organizational structure design and governance

 - Expertise in operations and systems design